The Murder Room

-The Murder Room is a 2003 detective novel and the 12th in the Adam Dalgliesh series by P. D. James.
+The Murder Room is a 2003 detective novel by English writer P. D. James, the twelfth in the Adam Dalgliesh series.
 It takes place in London, particularly the Dupayne Museum on the edge of Hampstead Heath in the London Borough of Camden.

 Plot

 The Dupayne Museum is an eclectic collection of English memorabilia from the period between World War I and World War II.
 The murder room of the title refers to a room displaying relics of murders that occurred during this period.
 The Dupayne Museum is the property of three siblings, who are in the midst of a family row over whether or not to renew the lease on the building that houses the museum.
 When Neville Dupayne is killed in a manner mirroring one of the murders displayed in the Murder Room, Commander Dalgliesh is called in to investigate.

 Emma Lavenham, a character from Death in Holy Orders, becomes important in this novel as a romance develops between her and Commander Dalgliesh.
 The novel ends with a love letter from Dalgliesh to Lavenham, in which he asks her to marry him.
 She accepts his proposal.